harrispopgen/mammal_mutation_spectra/6_ComparingToMouseDNMs/readme.md

 The alternative wolf polymorphism dataset (generated at UCLA, therefore called ucla_wolves) was from:

-* Mooney, Jazlyn A., et al. "Long-term small population size, deleterious variation, and altitude adaptation in the ethiopian wolf, a severely endangered canid."
+* Mooney, Jazlyn A., et al. "Long-term small population size, deleterious variation, and altitude adaptation in the Ethiopian wolf, a severely endangered canid."
 Molecular Biology and Evolution 40.1 (2023): msac277.

 and the alternative mouse dataset made up of de novo mutations (DNMs) was from:

 * Lindsay, Sarah J., et al. "Similarities and differences in patterns of germline mutation between mice and humans."
 Nature communications 10.1 (2019): 4053

-The script is heaviliy commented and details of analysis are in **SI Methods**.
+The script is heavily commented and details of analysis are in **SI Methods**.